 In 2013 the Gatsby Foundation commissioned Sir John Holman to research pragmatic actions that could improve career guidance in England and subsequently he developed the Good Career Guidance Benchmarks, known as the Gatsby Benchmarks.
 Our key focus is to support schools & colleges to achieve Benchmark 5 (employer encounters) and Benchmark 6 (experiences of the workplace).
 The two benchmarks help to ensure that young people have the opportunity to participate in a range of employer led careers activities and visit a variety of sector workplaces, thereby helping to develop skills for the world of work.

-With support from the national Careers and Enterprise Company, the Coast to Capital is working through its partners to deliver this national programme across the region.
+Delivered in partnership with the Careers and Enterprise Company, the Coast to Capital Local Enterprise Partnership is working through its partners to deliver this national programme across the region.

 To be an Enterprise Adviser, ideally you will be:

-- Passionate about raising the career ambitions and work prospects of young people in West Sussex, Brighton & Hove, Gatwick Diamond and East Surrey
+- Passionate about raising the career ambitions and work prospects of young people in East Surrey, Gatwick Diamond, Brighton & Hove and West Sussex

 - Interested in helping schools and colleges improve their links with the business community